ru37z/socbed-acsac-2021/evaluation/README.md

 Please note that a full reproduction of the evaluation (level three) is very time-consuming and requires two separate host systems:
 Each iteration of our simulation takes around 70 minutes, resulting in around 24 hours of simulation time per host.
 Building the VMs requires an additional 3-5 hours (depending on host and internet speed) and is required twice per host.
-We therefore propose to limit the reproduction to level two and only run a few simulation iterations, whose results can then be compared to our dataset.
+If time is limited, we therefore propose to limit the reproduction to level two and only run a few simulation iterations, whose results can then be compared to our dataset.
 However, we provide all necessary instructions for a full reproduction in case this is feasible.

 In the following, we describe how to perform the three levels of reproduction.